TimBoleslawsky/data-science-vault/Notes/Mathematical Modeling in Data Science.md

 => Together, function + (optionally) distribution = full statistical model. _That’s why every statistical model is, at its core, a set of variables tied together by functional assumptions, and in probabilistic models also by distributional assumptions!_

-More on this from the statistical side, here: [[Basics of Probability and Statistics for Data Science#Connecting Probability and Statistics to Modelling]].
+More on this from the statistical side, here: [Connecting Probability and Statistics to Modelling](Basics%20of%20Probability%20and%20Statistics%20for%20Data%20Science.md#connecting-probability-and-statistics-to-modelling).
 ## Terminology
 In data science, we describe mathematical models like this: $y = g(x;θ | h)$